Access factsheets providing information on employment law issues for Ireland

 - compromise agreements.

-HR practitioners with responsibility for employees in Northern Ireland must be aware of these differences, in order to comply with the law.
+People professionals with responsibility for employees in Northern Ireland must be aware of these differences, to comply with the law.

-At the time of writing, the Northern Ireland Assembly remains inactive and there are a number of employment initiatives in abeyance, principally the Employment Act (Northern Ireland) 2016, which many practitioners felt would bring Northern Ireland into closer alignment with Great Britain.
+At the time of writing, the Northern Ireland Assembly has recently reopened after collapsing for almost three years.
+Due to the prolonged suspension, a number of employment initiatives remain in abeyance, principally the Employment Act (Northern Ireland) 2016, which many practitioners felt would bring Northern Ireland into closer alignment with Great Britain.
 The main provisions in the Act include:

 Extended confidentiality protection for the full range of Labour Relations Agency dispute resolution services.